 Here are some guidelines you can follow when purchasing your cream cheese and storing it in the fridge:

-- When ready to use, thaw in the refrigerator overnight and use within one week of thawing.
+• When ready, thaw in the refrigerator overnight and use within one week of thawing.

-- Don’t leave cream cheese open at room temperature for more than two hours.
+• Don’t leave cream cheese open at room temperature for over two hours.

 How Can I Preserve Cream Cheese For Longer After Opening?